Cosmo-Tech/Babylon-End-User-Doc/docs/tutorial/Getting_started_with_babylon_v5.md

       use           Switch to a specific namespace or create a new one

     ```
-Using these commands, we can view the currently active namespace. <br>
+Using these commands, you can check the currently active namespace. <br>
-Additionally, with `get-states`, we can list all states available on our local machine.
-Here are some examples
+Additionally, with `get-states`, you can list all states available on our local machine.
+Here are some examples:

 !!! example